Baro Tumsa: Leader of Student Movement

 Tumsa, as the Chairman of Ethiopian Student Union, and his fellow Oromo, the President of the Parliament secretly arranged for the staging of the first ever 'Land to the Tiller' demonstration against the Haile Selassie regime.
 Tumsa, cognisant of the fact that the Oromo were usurped from their ancestral land by the colonial settlers, is credited for the coining of the slogan 'Land to the Tiller'.
 The university students not only energized the movement but also raised the famous slogan of 'Land to the Tiller' which became the binding revolutionary slogan for the Ethiopian student movements both at home and abroad.
 From that day until the unseating of the imperial government, this slogan was never missing from the almost annual event of student anti-government demonstrations (Lata 1999: 191-192).
 Today, after nearly a half-century, the new generation of Oromo students are rallying under the slogan 'the matter of land is the matter of life' in their resistance against farm-land grabbing.

 Organizer

-Tumsa is admired for two things: First, by his deep and profound understanding of the Oromo cause as a colonial question and his leadership in organising the Oromo was a distinct political force.
-Second of all, he is revered for his unequalled natural talent of bringing people together.
-He was singlehandedly instrumental in bringing Oromo from all regions and background together and cementing their unity.
-Among the Addis Ababa-based underground movement, Tumsa and Rev. Gudina Tumsa played a crucial role in keeping alive the spirit of resistance (Zoga 1993: 300-301).
-They both gave their lives for the Oromo cause.